-by comparing it with the demographic characteris- there was a significantly greater proportion of clients tics of new clients using services in Victorian CLCs. in our sample who reported no income (29.2 per
+tics of new clients using services in Victorian CLCs. in our sample who reported no income (29.2 per

-(p=0.01) than the proportion of services provided by Victorian CLCs in 2018-19 to clients of that age range (12.5 per cent) (Bellerose & Mulherin, 2020). aged 50 or more (20.7 per cent) was significantly services provided to clients in that age range by Victorian CLCs in 2018-19 (29.6 per cent) (Belle-Useful context for this profile data is provided rose & Mulherin, 2020).
-In terms of income levels, cent) than amongst new users of CLC services in Clients in the cohort were from 38 different coun-Victoria in 2018-19 (11.5 per cent) (p < 0.001).
-There tries of birth, with nearly three quarters of clients (74 was however a greater proportion of services in the per cent) born outside Australia.
-Slightly more than broader CLC profile provided to clients with low as half of the clients were Australian citizens or permaopposed to no income than the proportion of low nent residents (58 per cent).
-English was the main income clients in our cohort (58.2 per cent versus language spoken at home for 38 per cent of the cli-31.2 per cent respectively; p < 0.001). ents, with Spanish (14 per cent) and Mandarin (14 per cent) the next most prevalent main languages.
-The clients in our sample had high levels of edu-In comparison to the proportion of services provided cation: 44 per cent had a tertiary education (bachto new clients whose main language was not English elor degree or above).
-Less than a quarter of the in Victorian CLCs in 2018-19 (15.6 per cent), there clients were in ongoing employment at the date of was a statistically significantly greater proportion of their first contact with SMLS, with employment havclients in our sample whose main language spoken ing ceased or the subject of dispute for 77 per cent at home was not English (62 per cent; p < 0.001).
+The mean age of underpayment clients at their In our sample, 18.2 per cent of clients were aged first contact with SMLS was 38 years (median 35 25 or less.
+This was statistically significantly higher years, range 15-72 years), with nearly two thirds of (p=0.01) than the proportion of services provided the clients aged 30 or more (65 per cent).
+There by Victorian CLCs in 2018-19 to clients of that age were slightly more male than female clients (55 per range (12.5 per cent) (Bellerose & Mulherin, 2020). cent versus 45 per cent).
+Nearly a third of the cli- Interestingly, the proportion of clients in our sample aged 50 or more (20.7 per cent) was significantly less (p=0.005) than the equivalent proportion of services provided to clients in that age range by Victorian CLCs in 2018-19 (29.6 per cent) (Belle-Useful context for this profile data is provided rose & Mulherin, 2020).
+In terms of income levels, by comparing it with the demographic characteris- there was a significantly greater proportion of clients cent) than amongst new users of CLC services in Victoria in 2018-19 (11.5 per cent) (p < 0.001).
+There was however a greater proportion of services in the broader CLC profile provided to clients with low as opposed to no income than the proportion of low income clients in our cohort (58.2 per cent versus 31.2 per cent respectively; p < 0.001).

+The clients in our sample had high levels of education: 44 per cent had a tertiary education (bachelor degree or above).
+Less than a quarter of the clients were in ongoing employment at the date of their first contact with SMLS, with employment having ceased or the subject of dispute for 77 per cent of the clients.